null .

 Why Regulation Drove Change In Performance Cars

-There were a few major things that really brought the world of performance cars to their knees in the 1970s.
-First off, the massive oil crisis of 1973 made fuel not only extremely tough to purchase (long lines at stations were common) but also made fuel extremely expensive.
-Richard Nixon's creation of the EPA would also drive home the fact that these ozone belching muscle cars were also no longer fit under increasingly stringent emissions regulations.
-The last nail in the coffin was the insurance industry's war on muscle cars, led by none other than American safety activist RalphNader.
-Since muscle cars were primarily bought by young people, they could no longer afford to run the fuel swilling, expensive to insure beasts they came to love.
+There were a few major things that really brought the world of performance cars to its knees in the 1970s.
+First off, the massive oil crisis of 1973 made fuel not only extremely tough to purchase (long lines at stations were common) but also extremely expensive.
+Richard Nixon's creation of the EPA would also drive home the fact that these ozone-belching muscle cars were also no longer fit under increasingly stringent emissions regulations.
+The last nail in the coffin was the insurance industry's war on muscle cars, led by none other than American safety activist Ralph Nader.
+Since muscle cars were primarily bought by young people, they could no longer afford to run the fuel-sipping, expensive-to-insure beasts they came to love.

 The muscle car was dead.

-Ford, like all other American manufacturers, was reeling from the sales death of one of its most popular and profitable vehicles.
-In the post muscle car era, Ford struggled with unloved Mustang designs that offered none of the performance or attitude that theMustang became famous for.
-More efficient European cars were becoming increasingly popular in the United States and the men and women at Ford were ready to go to war.
+Ford, like all other American manufacturers, was reeling from the decline in sales for one of its most popular and profitable vehicles.
+In the post-muscle-car era, Ford struggled with unloved Mustang designs that offered none of the performance or attitude the Mustang had become famous for.
+More efficient European cars were becoming increasingly popular in the United States, and the men and women at Ford were ready to go to war.

-1. Run all Ford motorsports programs
+1. Run all Ford Motorsports programs.

-2. Expand Ford Racing as a brand and establish a performance parts business
+2. Expand Ford Racing as a brand and establish a performance parts business.

 3. Produce road cars